mj1thcjwovt/outlearn-modules/README.md

 ## Getting Started
 ```

-This can be especially helpful when you just quickly want to add sections to an existing markdown file and also makes the file render more nicely on GitHub.
+This can be especially helpful when you just want to add sections quickly to an existing markdown file and it also makes the file render more nicely on GitHub.

 ### Add Tasks, Links

-Nothing kills learner motivation like hours of watching videos and reading without a way to try it out yourself.
-Great teachers push the learners to put their learning to practice.
+Nothing kills learner motivation like hours of reading and watching videos without a way to try it out yourself.
+Great teachers push the learners to put new knowledge to practice.
 The easiest way to create meaningful interactions with the learners on Outlearn is to add tasks, some of which may contain deliverables.
-A task can be as simple as "Run make in your project directory" or more involved such as "Download this library and compile it in your system."
+A task can be as simple as "Run `make` in your project directory" or more involved such as "Download the library and compile it in your system."
 With deliverables, you get even more flexibility.
 For example, you can ask learners to "Fork the project repo on GitHub, add in your function and send a pull request to the original repo.
-Paste the url to the pull request below."
+Paste the URL to the pull request below."
 Path authors and organization admins can see which tasks have been done and what learners have submitted.
 They can then organize further activities such as code reviews.

 To add a task:
 ```markdown